obss/trapper/README.md

 #### Caching the test fixtures to the HuggingFace's datasets library

-In order to cache the SQUAD QA fixtures needed for tests, run the following:
+To speed up the data-related tests and access the fixture datasets by their folder name, we cache the test dataset fixtures from HuggingFace's datasets library using the following command.

-    python -m scripts.cache_hf_dataset_fixtures
+    python -m scripts.cache_hf_datasets_fixtures

 Then, you can simply test with the following command: